bbauska/CAD101en/README.md

 -   git-clone from the upstream to prime the local repository.

--   git-pull and git-fetch from \"origin\" to keep up-to-date with the upstream
+-   git-pull and git-fetch from &quot;origin&quot; to keep up-to-date with the upstream

 -   git-push to shared repository, if you adopt CVS style shared